syncfusion-content/windowsforms-docs/WindowsForms/Licensing/how-to-register-in-an-application.md

 {% endtabs %}

 By default, when converting a C# file to a VB file, a program.vb file is generated.
-If you choose to set the entry point in program.vb file, it is necessary to register the license key in Program.vb file.
+If you choose to set the entry point in the program.vb file, it is mandatory to register the license key in the same file.

 {% tabs %}
 {% highlight vb %}